RaselHaulader/jess-property-client-side/README.md

-# Explore Beautiful Bangladesh
+# Property Bazar

-Visit this site to enriched Your Knowledge about bd tour spot [Explore-beautiful-bangladesh](https://explore-beautiful-bangladesh.netlify.app/)
+Visit this site to learn more [Property Bazar](https://property-bazar-8a4ae.web.app/)

 ## Purpose of the site

-- Help to create a tour plan in Bangladesh
-- informed about amazing place of Bangladesh and cost to visit there
-- Presenting my loving country to the person who want to explore this
+- sell and buy property

 ## The technology with which the site has been built
 - html